Loading color scheme

 The First Book Deal 2016-2020

 In March, 2016, Victoria secured a publishing contract for her third novel, The Thief's Daughter, with award winning, independent publisher, Choc Lit.
-She went on to publish six novels with Choc Lit, as detailed below:-
+She went on to publish all six novels in the Cornish Tales series with Choc Lit, as detailed below:-

 1st January, 2017, The Thief's Daughter.
 The book became a finalist in the Romantic Novelists' Association's Joan Hessayon Award.